Why Addictive Drugs Are So Dangerous

 If willpower could stop it, how did people like them fail to stop?

-The intuitive answer is "weak willpower."
+The common answer is "weak willpower."
 But if that were the answer, the strongest-willed people should be the safest, and they aren't.

 Another explanation is needed.
 If willpower isn't the issue, the brain itself must be changing somehow.